 If you’re looking to get started, I would focus squarely on freelancing.
 Blogging is not where you should focus if you’re looking for quick returns, but it can be a viable long-term strategy and even a profitable business.

 But please note, I really do mean long-term.
-If you’re hoping to make a quick buck while you are taking a gap-year, you will probably be disappointed.
+If you’re hoping to make a living while you are taking a gap-year, you will probably be disappointed.

 But if you hope to make this a long-term lifestyle choice, you can make it work if you focus both on freelancing and on a personal blog, and yes, you can actually get paid to travel the world.